benallfree/laravel-stapler-images/readme.md

 # Laravel Stapler Images

-This Laravel 4 package sovles a difficult problem of managing image attachments for models.
-This picks up where `codesleeve/laravel-stapler` leaves off, adding database normalization and more complete resizing and maintenance features.
+This Laravel 4 package builds upon codesleeve/laravel-stapler and takes a different approach to attachment storage by storing attachments in a single table.

+There are several benefits to storing your attachments in a single table:

+* Easier mainteannce - no additional migrations needed when new attachments are added
+* Utilities and Laravel commands to handle attachments do not need to know specific column mames
+* Normalized data is more organized and searchable

 ## Setup

 At minium

     php artisan migrate:publish benallfree/laravel-stapler-images
     php artisan migrate